BA-3-2-Mavuti/Credit-Card-Fraud-Detection/README.md

 -   **Core Libraries:**
     -   `pandas` & `numpy`: For data manipulation and numerical operations.
     -   `scikit-learn`: For building and evaluating machine learning models.
-    -   `imbalanced-learn`: For handling class imbalance with SMOTE.
     -   `matplotlib` & `seaborn`: For data visualization and analysis.
     -   `jupyter`: For creating reproducible analysis notebooks.
     -   `joblib`: For saving and loading trained models.